Mark Bonham Carter, Baron Bonham-Carter: Torrington

-Later life
+Later life and death

-Bonham Carter found other outlets for his political and publishing interests.
+Bonham-Carter found other outlets for his political and publishing interests.
 He continued to work as a prominent member of the Collins firm, becoming close friends with Roy Jenkins (reportedly his wife's lover) and serving as his literary agent.
 He became the first chairman of the Race Relations Board 1966–1971, and its successor, the Community Relations Commission 1971–1977.
 He was also prominent in the Arts world, as one of the directors of the Royal Opera House 1958–1982, a Governor of the Royal Ballet 1960–1994 (chairman of the board after 1985), and vice-chairman of the BBC 1975–1980, being vetoed as chairman by Margaret Thatcher.
-On 21 July 1986 he was created a life peer as Baron Bonham-Carter, of Yarnbury in the County of Wiltshire.
+On 21 July 1986 Bonham-Carter was created a life peer as Baron Bonham-Carter, of Yarnbury in the County of Wiltshire.
 He became Foreign Affairs spokesman for the Liberal Democrats.
 His last campaign focused on granting British citizenship to ethnic minorities in Hong Kong, a measure that was only passed after his death.
 He was also an uncle of the actress Helena Bonham Carter.